waelhammoudeh/pgadmin4-slackbuild/README.md

 This program "pgAdmin4" uses python3 extensively, the python3 upgrade is for a major version - not a bug fix upgrade - the language changed here.
 It will take time for developers to change / fix code.
-I hope in 2 or 3 months pgAdmin4 will support python3 version 3.10.
+I hope that pgAdmin4 will support python3 version 3.10 soon.
 This build script was written and used with python3 version 3.9.7 installed.

 I hope somebody will find this script helpful.